-Given this setup, we then highlight the responses of key macroeconomic variables in this setup to a positive demand shock and a positive (adverse) supply shock that are meant to broadly capture the prevailing inflationary disturbances in the US economy at the time of our survey in early 2022.
-We find that nominal wage rigidity plays a crucial role in driving the dynamics of macroeconomic variables within the model.
+Given this setup, our model analysis highlights the responses of key macroeconomic variables to a positive demand shock and a positive (adverse) supply shock that are meant to broadly capture the prevailing inflationary disturbances in the US economy at the time of our survey in early 2022.
+A central finding that emerges is that nominal wage rigidity plays a crucial role in driving the dynamics of macroeconomic variables within the model.
 When we subject the model to an inflationary demand shock, this rigidity causes a decline in real wages relative to a counterfactual of full pass-through from inflation expectations to expected nominal wage growth.
 When we subject the model to an inflationary supply shock, sticky wages temper the movements in real wages compared to the counterfactual of full pass-through.
 In both cases, the responses of real wages under imperfect pass-through help to amplify the fluctuations in output and consumption, generating additional volatility in the wake of the original shock.
 Moreover, the model predicts that greater wage rigidity produces a stronger negative relationship between inflation expectations and expected utility regardless of whether we look at supply or demand shocks.
-This latter result is particularly important because it identifies a labor market channel that can explain why consumers dislike inflation.10
+This latter result is particularly important because it identifies a labor market channel that can explain why consumers dislike inflation.